 LogoCreator allows you to design and download a logo for your business.
 It is entirely free of charge.
 Adding a logo to your social media promotes your brand.
 The more your audience sees your branding the more recognition they will have and a bond with your business will begin to form.
 This is one brilliant psychological technique to use to set your social media advertising to autopilot.

 Canva allows you to create graphic design promotional material for free.
 You can sign up and get started on it right away.
 They offer the chance to import images or use their royalty-free ones.
-Full of templates and designs, Canva can help you create content for your social media in minutes rather than hours.
+Full of templates, designs, and even a free video editor, Canva can help you create content for your social media in minutes rather than hours.

 Animoto is a video creation site.
 You can get started for free and have access to their extensive number of templates and designs.
 What would once have taken days to produce can be achieved in a few clicks.